reymon359/book-sentences/books/mans-search-for-meaning/README.md

 _I recommend that the Statue of Liberty on the East Coast be supplemented by a Statue of Responsibility on the West Coast._

+### THE PSYCHIATRIC CREDO

+There is nothing conceivable which would so condition a man as to leave him without the slightest freedom.

+An incurably psychotic individual may lose his usefulness but yet retain the dignity of a human being.
+This is my psychiatric credo.

+### PSYCHIATRY REHUMANIZED

+For too long a time... ...psychiatry tried to interpret the human mind merely as a mechanism, and consequently the therapy of mental disease merely in terms of a technique... ...What now begins to loom on the horizon are not the sketches of a psychologized medicine but rather those of a humanized psychiatry.

+_Things_ determine each other, but _man_ is ultimately self-determining.

+Man has... ...potentialities within himself; which one is actualized depends on decisions but not on conditions.

 ## POSTSCRIPT 1984: The Case for a Tragic Optimism

 ## About the Author